Nature inclusive teaching Community of practice

 Below you can find a description of all activities.

-The learning design studio is a sessies of 4 meeting in which people learn with and from others, supporting each other in their professionalization as ‘critical friends’.
-To ensure professional learning, and go beyond ‘a nice exchange’ about your respective educational practices, we will structure the meetings by using liberating structures, also called protocols.
-Protocols are activities to structure meetings quite strictly, to make sure everyone contributes, and to also make sure to work towards a concrete outcome that everyone can directly use in their own teaching practice.
-In educational literature, this is called ‘congenial conversations’, as opposed to ‘collegial conversations’.
+The learning design studio is a series of 4 meetings in which people learn with and from others, supporting each other in their design of nature inclusive teaching methods as ‘critical friends’.
+To ensure professional learning, and go beyond ‘a nice exchange’ about your respective educational practices, we will structure the meetings quite strictly, to make sure everyone can contribute, and to also make sure to work towards a concrete outcome that everyone can directly use in their own teaching practice.

 The meetings are not without obligation.
 There is no peer learning without peers.
 We expect your commitment to attend all 4 meetings.
 You can miss one meeting for a good reason, but we do expect you to then do a replacement assignment.
 This series is meant for teachers who participated in teacher training on Nature-inclusive education or Emotions in the Classroom.